Skip to Main Content

 • ARCHIVES

 According to the mission statement for Triton's Archives (c.
 2011) "archives" refers to the "historical records that document the growth and development of the institutional memory of the Triton College community."
-Additionally, The Archives "record the achievements, values, history, and tradition of those who have contributed to the educational development of the surrounding community."
-Examples of items in our collection include: reports, memos, photographs, press clippings, student newspapers, dissertations, annual reports, newsletters, scrapbooks, etc.
+The Archives "record the achievements, values, history, and tradition of those who have contributed to the educational development of the surrounding community."
+Our collection includes reports, memos, photographs, press clippings, student newspapers, dissertations, annual reports, newsletters, scrapbooks, etc.

 • ARCHIVIST

-In librarian-speak, an "archivist" refers to a professional, MLS or MLIS librarian who also holds a certificate in Archival and Cultural Heritage Resources and Services.
-An "archivist" is a person responsible for managing the physical and intellectual collection of archives.
-In non-librarian speak, an "archivist" is someone who works in an office with archives.
+An "archivist" is a professional MLS or MLIS librarian who also holds a certificate in Archival and Cultural Heritage Resources and Services.
+They are responsible for managing archives' physical and intellectual collections.
+Triton College currently does not employ an archivist.

 • PROCESS